bingxie/bingxie.github.io/_posts/2020-01-07-learn-ruby-queue-with-examples.md

 ### Last Thing
 There is one disadvantage for using `Queue` and `SizedQueue` classes, they both don't have the `#peek` method to let you peek the head element of the queue.

-I will show you how to implment a `thread-safe` `Queue` using `Array` in another Ruby Rate Limiter post.
+I will show you how to implement a `thread-safe` `Queue` using `Array` in another Ruby Rate Limiter post.